 COMMUNITY SUPPORT GRANTS

-Applications for the Rotary Club of Ormeau-Pimpama's 2023 Community Support Grants are NOW OPEN
+Applications for the Rotary Club of Ormeau-Pimpama's 2024 Community Support Grants open 1 April 2024.

-Successful applicants will be decided and announce in July 2023.
-Apply Today.
+Successful applicants will be decided and announce in July 2024.

 About